NWTF | National Wild Turkey Federation… Much More Than Turkeys

 The National Wild Turkey Federation Academic Scholarship Program is available to applicants who are seniors and have a GPA of 3.0 and above, and who plan to attend a higher institution of learning.
 Applicants must be members of the National Wild Turkey Federation and actively engaged in hunting activities.

-The NWTF also hosts the Families Afield Initiative that promotes hunting opportunities for youths.
+The NWTF also hosts the Families Afield Initiative that promotes hunting opportunities for youths that might be beginners when it comes to turkey hunting.
 Some of the opportunities are the U. S. Sportsmen’s Alliance, the National Shooting Sports Foundation and the National Rifle Association.

 All these bodies work in cooperation with the NWTF to reduce hunting barriers and subsequently remove barriers for new and young hunters throughout the country.
 So far, more than 87,000 new hunters have been introduced into the field through Families Afield legislation and regulation changes.